CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 Binary encoding is the preferred encoding in most cases since it is designed for storage and runtime efficiency.
 It is designed with large datasets in mind.

-The binary encoding is more involved than the JSON, as there are many considerations about how to pack and align the data efficiently.
-A detailed discussion of this can be found in the other [Binary Encoding](#binary-encoding-1) section further below in this document.
-For now, here is a small example to show how the same `building` class described above would be described with an instance table.
+Here is a small example to show how the same `building` class described above would be described with an instance table.

 ```json
 {